The BEST First-Time Solo Female Backpacking Guide

 Sending a message to a reliable friend letting them know your location every couple of days is a responsible thing to do.
 You do not have to be dramatic and disappear from everybody.

-This is more of a mindset preparation.
-You should be mentally prepared to be alone and that you are the one responsible for yourself.
 It is not as scary as it sounds, and chances are you will not be alone most of the time.
 But, you should be prepared as if you will.

 Know all the basics of the country you are visiting.
-Know the currency, where can you exchange money and if the ATMs are widely available.
+Know the currency, where can you exchange money, and if the ATMs are widely available.

 Download offline maps and write down the address of your accommodation.
 Have the route to your accommodation already figured out before you leave for your trip?

-It is not embarrassing to be solo, you are always solo in your town, and you see people out and about by themselves everywhere.
 You will have some meals alone, and nobody will judge you.
 You might take some tripod photos, do not let other people stop you from getting the best shot!

 Everybody is living their lives, worrying about themselves, and you are living your best life!

-Where are you going for your first solo backpacking trip?
 If you’re backpacking Europe, you need to know where is the best place to start backpacking through Europe!